Alan Merrill: Later

 In 1980, Merrill joined forces with Rick Derringer as a guitarist/vocalist in New York City.
 They recorded three albums, Good Dirty Fun, Live at The Ritz, Rick Derringer and Friends, and a film, The Rick Derringer Rock Spectacular.
 Merrill wrote three songs on the Derringer Good Dirty Fun album, "White Heat" (Alan Merrill), "Shake Me" (Alan Merrill/Jake Hooker) and "Lesson Learned" (Alan Merrill/Rick Derringer).
-"Shake Me" was included in the soundtrack of the film Where The Boys Are (1984).
+"Shake Me" was included in the soundtrack of the film Where the Boys Are '84 (1984).

 In 1982, Joan Jett released a cover of "I Love Rock 'N Roll", which was No. 1 on the U.S. Billboard charts for seven weeks and helped launch her career.
 The following year Lou Rawls recorded Alan Merrill's song "When The Night Comes" as the title track of his 1983 Epic Records album.
 The Rawls' version of the song was taken into space by astronaut Guion Bluford, the first music taken to and played in outer space.

 In 1983, Merrill recorded a solo album for Polydor Records, simply titled Alan Merrill, a collection of self-composed tracks.
 Some friends contributing to this record were Steve Winwood, Mick Taylor and Dallas Taylor.
 It was released in 1985 and received critical acclaim.
 In 1986, Merrill joined the Meat Loaf band for the promotional tour of his Blind Before I Stop album, and stayed for several years, and appears on Meat Loaf's 1987 Live at Wembley (1987) album for Arista Records.
 In 1989, Merrill was offered a role on the television series Encyclopedia Brown on HBO, and was a part of the successful series in his role as principal character Casey Sparkz.
 Merrill wrote a song for the production, "Who Done It?" which he performed on the series and was featured in the concert scene.

-In 1990, a Vodka Collins reunion tour was organized due to popular demand as a result of the successful CD reissue of their debut vinyl LP Tokyo – New York.
+In 1990, a Vodka Collins reunion tour was organized due to popular demand as a result of the successful CD reissue of their vinyl LP Tokyo – New York.
 The Tokyo-based band toured Japan, then several years later recorded the first in a series of reunion albums, Chemical Reaction (1996) which was followed by Pink Soup (1997), Boy's Life (1998) and Boys in The Band (2004).
 The Vodka Collins Tokyo – New York album has been reissued again as recently as October 2011 on EMI Japan.

 While working in Japan with his main project Vodka Collins, Merrill also had a side project in New York, starting with a tribute to Don Covay he began recording with R&B producer Jon Tiven.
 This led to the "Yes I Ram" and "Blue Guru" albums in the mid-1990s featuring Merrill on lead vocals.